hashicorp/vscode-terraform/README.md

 - `Go to Declaration` navigates to the place where the variable or other construct is declared.
 - `Peek Declaration` displays the declaration directly inside the current editor.

-### Code Formating
+### Code Formatting

-This extension utilizies [`terraform fmt`](https://www.terraform.io/cli/commands/fmt) to rewrite an open document to a canonical format and style.
+This extension utilizes [`terraform fmt`](https://www.terraform.io/cli/commands/fmt) to rewrite an open document to a canonical format and style.
 This command applies a subset of the [Terraform language style conventions](https://www.terraform.io/language/syntax/style), along with other minor adjustments for readability.

 See the [Formating](#formatting) Configuration section for information on how to configure this feature.